sqlitecloud/docs/src/pages/docs/commands/remove-apikey.md

 ---
 title: REMOVE APIKEY
-description: The REMOVE APIKEY command is used to permanently remove an APIKEY from the server.
+description: The REMOVE APIKEY command permanently removes an APIKEY from the server
 ---

 ## Syntax